 The sit command is an easy example, of course, and not all verbal communication will be as easy to teach.
 The process is basically the same though.

-Every dog owner should establish a basic vocabulary.
-These words can create a foundation of communication and later, when these are understood, then you can add additional words.
+Every dog owner should establish a list of basic commands to train with.
+These commands can create a foundation of communication and later, when these are understood, then you can add additional commands.

 Your vocabulary can vary, obviously, as the relationship between you and your dog is unique.
 Plus your daily routine will be different.
 If you participate in any dog sports or activities, you’ll need to teach additional words.
 However, here are some suggestions:

-- Sit.
-Sit means the dog’s hips are on the ground while the shoulders are upright.
+Sit.
+The sit command means the dog’s hips are on the ground while the shoulders are upright.
 The dog should remain in position until released.

-- Come.
-Come means stop what you’re doing, ignore distractions, and go directly to the owner.
+Come.
+The come command in dog training means stop what you’re doing, ignore distractions, and go directly to the owner.

-- Down.
-Down means lie down on the floor (or ground) and hold that position until released.
+Down.
+In dog training, the down command means lie down on the floor (or ground) and hold that position until released.

-- Leave it.
-Ignore what you’re paying attention to; whether it’s food on the floor or the dogs barking next door.
+Leave it.
+Telling your dog to "leave it" means to ignore what you’re paying attention to; whether it’s food on the floor or the dogs barking next door.

 What else is important to you?
 You might want to tell your dog to get off the furniture and ‘off’ could work.
 Don’t use ‘down’ as that already has a meaning (lie down) and each word should only have one meaning for your dog.
 ‘Wait’ can mean don’t dash out open doors or gates.